Multiscale Corrections by Continuous Super-Resolution: Background and related Works

 \textbf{Implicit neural representation.} Implicit neural representation (INR) uses multi-layer perceptrons (MLP) to learn pixels or other signals from coordinates.
 It has been widely used in 3D shape modeling~\cite{shape_1,shape_2}, surface reconstruction~\cite{surface_1,surface_2}, novel view rendering~\cite{NERF,structure_1,structure_2}, etc. For instance, Mildenhall et al.~\cite{NERF} propose to map the camera poses and point clouds to the pixel values via a multi-layer MLP network.
 They use multiple-view images to optimize the network for implicit feature representation.
 Instead of using a voxel or point cloud, the implicit neural representation can 1) capture the fine details of scenes for photo-realistic reconstruction and 2) also emit complex 3D representation as a small number of differentiable network parameters.

 INR can be regarded as an efficient, continuous, differentiable signal representation.
 Siren~\cite{siren} is one of the pioneering approaches that use periodic functions to build sinusoidal representation networks, such that it can solve complex boundary value problems.
 However, it suffers from signal noise and parameter variations.
 Therefore, a wavelet implicit neural representation (WIRE)~\cite{wire} is proposed to utilize Gabor wavelet activation functions to optimize time-frequency compactness.
 Its results on inverse problems of images and videos show that Gabor wavelets are a universally superior choice for nonlinearities.
-In the meantime, band-limited coordinate networks (BACON)~\cite{bacon} propose a similar solution as an analytical Fourier spectrum for multi-scale signal representation.
+In the meantime, band-limited coordinate networks (BACON)~\cite{bacon} propose a similar solution as an analytical Fourier spectrum for multiscale signal representation.
 It initializes the frequencies of the sinusoidal layers of a multiplicative filter network (MFN)~\cite{mfn} within a limited bandwidth.
 Multiple layers of outputs are summed together to produce the overall output so that the network learns to fit the signal in a band-limited fashion.
+MIRE~\cite{mire} is proposed to use dictionary learning to match the activation of each layer for better signal representation.
+EVOS~\cite{evos} optimize the INR training via the modified evolution algorithm, which reduces $48\%\sim66\%$ training computation.
+ViiNeuS~\cite{viineus} proposes to use INR on a 3D surface representation.
+It learns the signed distance field from 2D images for LiDAR datasets.

 In 3D processing, researchers propose to process 3D data by MLPs as unsigned distance~\cite{shape_1,shape_2}, signed distance~\cite{surface_1}, or occupancy field~\cite{surface_2}.
 For view rendering, NeRF~\cite{NERF} and Gaussian splitting~\cite{gaussians} also show great performance in real-time using implicit radiance field rendering.
 These advances in INR also inspire INR-based modeling of ordinary or partial differential equations.
 For example, Fourier neural operators~\cite{fno} parameterize the integral kernel directly in Fourier space with simple multiplications, which leads to a significant reduction of computational costs.
 Spherical Fourier neural operators \cite{sfno} generalize the Fourier transform, achieving stable autoregressive long-term forecasting.